 the person has been nominated and approved for membership of the association in accordance with clause 4, and

-the person is a Person with a Permanent Physical Disability or is a Representative.
+the person is a Person with a Physical Disability or is a Representative.

 Associate Members

 A person is an associate member of the association if the person is a natural person who has been nominated and approved for membership of the association in accordance with clause 4 as an associate member of the association.
 An associate member has all of the rights and obligations of a member of the association under this constitution other than the right to vote at a meeting of members of the association.